 (will be referred on by us until in-house testing is validated)

-- Other new and established target genes as required for the molecular work up indicated by standard and best practice relating to leukaemia and lymphoma
+- Molecular targets as required for the molecular work up indicated by standard and best practice relating to leukaemia and lymphoma.

-- Next generation sequencing to assess increased panels of genes for diagnostic profiling to risk stratify patients for specific treatment options
+- Next generation sequencing to assess increased panels of genes for diagnostic profiling to inform risk stratification of patients for specific treatment options